Kazhdan-Lusztig Theory of super type D and quantum symmetric pairs: Dualities

 Therefore we have $c_{g', f \cdot s_0} = c_{g, f}$ if $g' = g\cdot s_0$.
 Thus we have $g \preceq_B f$ and $g\cdot s_0 \preceq_B f \cdot s_0$.
 By Proposition~\ref{prop:bruhatD}, this implies $g \preceq_D f$.
 The proposition follows. \end{proof}

 \begin{rem} We shall NOT use the partial ordering $\preceq_D$, or any variation of the this partial ordering in this paper.
-It is the partial ordering $\preceq_B$ and its variants that we shall use in this paper, which suffices to establish the $\imath$-canonical bases and for the application to the category $\mathcal{O}$. \end{rem}
+We shall only use the partial ordering $\preceq_B$ and its variants in this paper.